ramsandhya/sportakus/README.md

-# sportakus
+# Sportakus
 front-end project for DigitalCrafts

 # Overview of Project
-Our project will be sports aggragator that pulls: map of where current matches are held, options to buy tickets, historical data of past matches.
+Our project will be sports aggragator that pulls:
+*Map of where current matches are held

+*Options to buy tickets

+*Historical data of past matches.

 # Technologies, Frameworks, and Programming Languages used
-We will utilize API's that provide us with geographical abilities, pull from mostly Sports Radar API.
+*Bootstrap

+*(stats) Sports Radar API

+*(tickets) Ticketmaster/StubHub API

+*(map) Google Maps API

 # Contributors
 Dave, Sandyha, Matthew